We Can and Must Save Democracy

 It is possible to force the House of Representatives to act on behalf of the people, not partisan politics.
 We have the power to tell our representatives to start a discharge petition for a bill that we write and advocate for during the midterm election season This is the mechanism that the Legislative State can use to lobby Congress to pass laws made of by and for the people, not the corporations.

-If we can get a majority of representatives in the House to sign onto the petition, we can force the House to vote on the bill.
-Once it's on the floor of the House, we will see who is blocking it from passing.
-For all swamp creatures that vote Nay, we will organize!
-Local newspapers, write articles!
-Local radio stations, put them on blast!
-Local residents, flood the office with calls and emails, and get on the ground and organize!
 If we can get an unvetoable majority of representatives to vote in favor of the bill, then the representatives can do a standing filibuster.
 The House can storm the Senate — not with zip-ties and violence, but instead with votes and voices — and refuse to leave the Senate chamber until the bill receives an unvetoable majority of senators to vote in favor.
-If we can pass a law that receives an unvetoable majority in both the House and the Senate, then it will become law, regardless of what the White House wants.
-If the government will not do its job, then it is incumbent on us to do their job for them.
+If we can pass a law that receives an unvetoable majority in favor in both the House and the Senate, then it will become law, regardless of what the White House wants.

 I reject the notion that the "sausage-making" of public laws can only be made from shady backroom deals in the Washington swamp and written by special interest groups and corporate entities who spew thousands of pages of dense legalese.
 To the contrary, I believe that most major bills should be collaboratively written out in the open and introduced through discharge petitions during election or activist campaigns.
 This would allow us to have real, productive conversations with the general public about the enormously consequential laws we're trying to pass as a nation.
-Furthermore, election season is when people are paying the most attention to politics.
+It makes sense to pass laws during election season, because election season is when people are paying the most attention to politics.
 Far more important than Beltway bipartisanship is for millions of Americans to engage, understand, and participate in the democratic process.
-And even after the election, using discharge petitions for small, but substantive bills can help desegregate the House of Representatives, increase public engagement and transparency, and encourage any member of the House to present a winning idea, not just party leadership whose claim to fame is being able to court wealthy donors and count to 218, or those who care more about the Hastert Rule than the rule of the people.

 About Me